disq/data-api-server/README.md

 - Events are written to storage in a single-threaded manner (one goroutine per file) due to the nature of the CSV-format.
 If we were to switch the filesystem with a data storage service, a worker-pool should be used so that events can be written in parallel.
 - Client IP and other related metadata is not stored.
 - Authentication (API key) is not implemented.
-- Rate-limiting is not implemented, but it should be fairly easy using proper middlewares.
+- Rate-limiting is not implemented, but it should be fairly easy using proper middleware.
 - CSV escapes quotes, which is not good because the data is a JSON map and always has quotes in it.
 Another format (at least custom CSV dialect with quote-escaping disabled) would've been better.